-Objectives Related teaching skills
+Related teaching skills

-A. To help pupils to give more 1.pausing
+- 1.pausing

-Complete and thoughtful 2. prompting
+- 2. prompting

-response 3.seeking further clarification
+- 3.seeking further clarification

-4.refocusing a pupil response
+- 4.refocusing a pupil response

-B. to increase the amount and quantity of pupils participation(Skills) 1. redirect the question to several pupils.
+- B. to increase the amount and quantity of pupils participation(Skills) 1. redirect the question to several pupils.

-- 2.framing questions that call for sets of related facts. - 3.framing questions that require the pupils to use higher c order- cognitive thought.
+2.framing questions that call for sets of related facts.

+3.framing questions that require the pupils to use higher c order- cognitive thought.